RavenousLegs

 Floating vegetable market on Dal Lake in Kashmir

-After 45 minutes ride, we made it up to the floating market.
-The vendors had already occupied the centre stage.
-All the shikharas loaded with fresh vegetables, made the lake look colourful in the wee hours of the day.
+After a 45-minute ride, we arrived at the floating market.
+The vendors had already set up their stalls in the center.
+The shikharas, loaded with fresh vegetables, made the lake look vibrant in the early morning hours.

 Floating vegetable market on Dal Lake, Kashmir